securescalesystems/m365-security-resources/README.md

 This repository contains production-ready security templates, KQL detection queries, Conditional Access policy specifications, and Microsoft Sentinel analytics rule configurations for organisations running Microsoft 365 and Microsoft Entra ID.

 Every resource in this repository has been deployed and validated in a live Microsoft 365 environment.
-These are not theoretical controls — they are operational security configurations tested against real sign-in telemetry and identity data.
+These are not theoretical controls, they are operational security configurations tested against real sign-in telemetry and identity data.

 Organisations can use these resources to: